markwragg/markwragg.github.io/drafts/AzCostTools.md

 ### Storage costs

 I plan to continue to expand AzCostTools with other useful cost-related functionality, hence the slightly generic name.
 One such expansion is to start to dig into the cost of Storage.
-Returning to my original tounge-in-cheek premise, I think it's not outrageous to think of cloud storage as like the gateway drug of cloud computing.
+Returning to my original tongue-in-cheek premise, I think it's not outrageous to think of cloud storage as like the gateway drug of cloud computing.
 It can be incredibly cheap, and as such easy to ignore.
 But sometimes cloud costs can be death by a thousand cuts, and over time you can end up with hundreds of small storage accounts littered through your subscriptions that individually aren't expensive, but still represent a waste.

 To help you understand your storage costs specifically, you can execute: